Our Design Philosophy: How We Approach Every Custom Residence

 After more than 25 years of designing custom homes in Toronto and across Ontario, certain principles have proven themselves consistently — across every project type, site, and client.
 This is how we think about what we do.

-Natural light is one of the most powerful tools in residential architecture, and one of the most underused.
-In our work, light is never incidental — it's designed.
-Skylights, clerestory windows, courtyard configurations, and the careful orientation of glazing all serve to bring the changing quality of daylight into the interior throughout the day and across the seasons.
+Natural light is one of the most powerful tools in residential architecture.
+In our work, light is never incidental.
+Skylights, clerestory windows and the careful orientation of glazing all serve to bring the changing quality of daylight into the interior throughout the day and across the seasons.
+A stair washed from above, a living room that with perimeter windows on 3 sides, an overhang that protects the interior from direct sun — these come from decisions made early, in plan and section, because the way a house meets the sun is one of the few things that can’t be adjusted once it is built.

 About Michael Taylor Architecture + Design: